 Your life is your relationships and experiences that shape who you are.
 Your life shouldn’t reduce to your work, ministry, and job.
 It’s natural that our lives include many other diverse things like learning opportunities (including for your spiritual formation in Christ), resting, socializing, traveling, entertainment, and singing in the shower!
 It’s essential that you enjoy God and other people in your personal life, separate from what you can accomplish or how you can help other people.

 Your life and soul are eternal.
-Abundant life is found by living God’s kingdom, entrusting your whole life to Christ.
+Abundant life is found by living in God’s kingdom, entrusting your whole life to Christ.
 When you put your focus on loving God and enjoin him in your daily life then you have the joy and power to do works of love, minister in your special calling, and complete your job(s).

 Paul Ministered Out of the Overflow of Christ in his Life